 Because you don’t need to pack fuel, the 9-ounce stove weight is reasonable.
 And the integrated design allows it to pack down easily.

-In our testing, we loved that the design, which encourages “gasification” of the solid fuel.
+In our testing, we loved the design which encourages “gasification” of the solid fuel.
 This means it pretty much burns all the smoke, resulting in very few fumes and a nice hot fire.

-Upon testing, we can attest that a lot of time and effort went into this stove’s design.
-The BioLite CampStove 2 has lightweight aluminum legs, a protective exterior between you and the burn chamber, and uses combustion technology to circulate air and increase efficiency.
+We can attest a lot of time and effort went into this stove’s design.
+The BioLite CampStove 2 ($150) has lightweight aluminum legs, features a protective exterior between you and the burn chamber, and uses combustion technology to circulate air and increase efficiency.

 While there’s not a power switch like on gas stoves, the four fan settings (ranging from low to high) do a great job at controlling the size of the flame.
 It also doesn’t take too much time to cool after use.

-At first glance, we had concerns about the “scalloped,” curvy pot stand lips (which are designed to be compatible with BioLite’s pot and grill cookware).
-But upon testing, we had no issues with balancing off-brand pots as well, even a small 1L pot.
+At first glance, we had concerns about the scalloped, curvy pot stand lips (which are designed to be compatible with BioLite’s pot and grill cookware).
+But upon testing, we had no issues balancing off-brand pots as well, even a small 1L pot.